Largest Inscribed Rectangles in Geometric Convex Sets

 \begin{rem} The right hand side of (\ref{eq:ARbound}) is minimized when $C$ is a circle giving an upper bound of $16/\pi < 5.1$, while in that case we have $\AR(R_{opt})=1$.
-The quality of this upper bound is not our goal here but we expect that this bound could be improved. \end{rem}
+Note that for the purpose of our algorithm we just need to show that $\rho$ is bounded from above and the quality of this upper bound is not our goal here, but we expect that it could be improved. \end{rem}